CERTIFICATION PROCESS AT A GLANCE

 Q. What does certification cost?

-A. For first-time applicants, the cost is about $1040 for a farmer and about $1240 for a processor or handler; the actual cost will vary depending on the final cost of the on-site inspection.
-For a farmer, $590 minimum is due with the application and the remaining $450 can be divided among the remaining quarters of the year.
-For a processor or handler, $690 minimum is due with the application and the remaining $550 can be divided among the remaining quarters of the year.
+The final actual cost may vary depending on the final cost of the on-site inspection.
 In subsequent years, the certification fee is based on the previous year’s organic sales, so that the cost of certification is tied to the sales benefit it provides to the operation.
 Please see the Fee Schedules for your type of operation, and contact MOSA with any questions.

 Q. How much record-keeping will be required?